amosmos/themsaid.github.io/content/_blog/2016-03-27-laravel-api-3rd-party.md

 view::extends: _includes.blog_post_base
 view::yields: post_body
 post::title: Building an API for 3rd party applications post::brief: APIs are cool, & laravel can handle all the coolness you may desire.
-Here we talk about building an API for third party applications and allow them to communicate with your application on behalf of users.
+Here we talk about building an API for third party applications and allowing them to communicate with your application on behalf of users.
 pageTitle: - Building an API for 3rd party applications - laravel
 ---
 @yield('post::brief')